Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Evaluation

-We compare the performance of our algorithm, \emph{Greedy}, to a number of benchmarks. \textbf{(1)} \emph{Hungarian:} We implement the Hungarian method for a non-redundant assignment of $N_{\mathrm{d}}= M$ robots (i.e., $\mathcal{A}=\emptyset)$.
-This represents the initial assignment $\mathcal{O}$, and is used as the baseline for all redundant assignment algorithms. \textbf{(2)} \emph{Optimal:} We implement an exhaustive search strategy using dynamic programming, which makes ${O}(M 2^N)$ calls to the objective function (assuming an initial assignment $\mathcal{O}$ has already been made)~\footnote{Evaluations show that implementing \emph{Optimal} with a choice of $N$ robots (instead of $N-M$) gives imperceptible performance gains.}. \textbf{(3)} \emph{Slice-Greedy:} We implement a greedy algorithm, as described in~\cite{prorok:2017iros}.
-This algorithm assigns the same number of redundant robots to all goals~\footnote{We note that submodularity was not shown to hold for this variant, and no bounds are known.}. \textbf{(4)} \emph{Random:} A random algorithm assigns the redundant $N_{\mathrm{d}} - M$ robots randomly to goals. \textbf{(5)} \emph{True:} This algorithm runs the Hungarian method with $N_{\mathrm{d}}= M$ robots on noise-free data.
-This corresponds to the best achievable performance for a given set of robot origins and goal destinations.
+The performance of our method (\emph{Greedy}) is compared to four alternate assignment algorithms: \textbf{(1)} \emph{Hungarian:} We implement the Hungarian method on expected waiting times for a non-redundant assignment of $N_{\mathrm{d}}= M$ robots (i.e., $\mathcal{A}=\emptyset)$.
+This represents the initial assignment $\mathcal{O}$, and is used as the baseline for all following (redundant) assignment algorithms. \textbf{(2)} \emph{Random:} A random algorithm assigns the redundant $N_{\mathrm{d}} - M$ robots randomly to goals. \textbf{(3)} \emph{Repeated Hungarian:} We implement repeated iterations of the Hungarian assignment algorithm (at each iteration, assigning $M$ redundant robots in one go), until the cap $N_{\mathrm{d}} - M$ is reached. \textbf{(4)} \emph{Best a-posteriori:} This corresponds to the best a-posteriori performance for a given set of robot origins and goal destinations, based on true (observed) travel times, on which we run the Hungarian method with $N_{\mathrm{d}}= M$ robots. \textbf{(5)} \emph{Optimal:} We implement an exhaustive search strategy using dynamic programming, which makes ${O}(M 2^N)$ calls to the objective function (assuming an initial assignment $\mathcal{O}$ has already been made)~\footnote{Evaluations show that implementing \emph{Optimal} with a choice of $N$ robots (instead of $N-M$) gives imperceptible performance gains.}.

+For each of the simulation series below, we define an underlying noise distribution $\mathcal{D}$ that describes the uncertainty around our travel time estimates.
+Using this distribution $\mathcal{D}$, we also sample `true' (observed) values, which we use for our performance evaluation.
+This value is unknown to all algorithms except \emph{Best a-posteriori}.